ExpDev07/coronavirus-tracker-api/README.md

 # coronavirus-tracker (API)

 > This is a fast (< 200ms) and basic API for tracking development of the new coronavirus (COVID-19, SARS-CoV-2).
 It's written in python using 🍼 Flask.
+Supports multiple sources!

 ![Travis build](https://api.travis-ci.com/ExpDev07/coronavirus-tracker-api.svg?branch=master)
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)